jtang6031/siads-699-sentiment-analysis-sp500/README.md

 The 250-permutation run can take many minutes and overwrites both files.
 Start from a clean checkout if you want to compare a rerun with the committed result.
-These commands do not regenerate the direction-model table, the V5 matrix, or the V5 timing figure.
+These commands do not regenerate the direction-model table, the Autoformer matrix, or the Autoformer timing figure.

 ### Full statistical-grid rebuild from licensed data